ibnuda/fpmortals/manuscript/complete.md

 bila kita dapat menyunting definisi dari `flow`, sehingga kita tidak perlu menggunakan `ContT`.

-However, if we are designing a framework, we should consider exposing the plugin system as `ContT` callbacks to allow our users more power over their control flow.
-Sometimes the customer just really wants the spaghetti.

 Namun, bila kita merancang sebuah *framework*, kita harus mempertimbangkan penyingkapan sistem plugin karena panggilan balik `ContT` memperkenankan pengguna untuk lebih leluasa mengkontrol alur program mereka.
 Dan memang kenyataanya, kadang kala pengguna memang ingin main benang kusut.

-For example, if the Scala compiler was written using CPS, it would allow for a principled approach to communication between compiler phases.
-A compiler plugin would be able to perform some action based on the inferred type of an expression, computed at a later stage in the compile.
-Similarly, continuations would be a good API for an extensible build tool or text editor.

 Sebagai contoh, bila kompilator Scala ditulis menggunakan *CPS*, kompilator tersebut akan memperkenankan pendekatan yang jelas dalam komunikasi antar fase kompilasi.